Social Media and the Elderly

 - Might receive unreliable/misleading information

 Technology can play an important role helping the elderly to keep social connections.
-It can improve their quality of life by reducing their sense of isolation contributing to their psychological well-being and sense of empowerment, and supporting their relationships regardless of time and location.
-However, the elderly should not spend too much time on social media (less than 2-3 hours a day) and avoid using it before bedtime.
+It can improve their quality of life by reducing their sense of isolation contributing to their psychological well-being, sense of empowerment and supporting their relationships regardless time and location.
+However, they should not spend too much time on social media (ideally 2-3 hours a day) and avoid using it before bedtime.